-Implementation Strategy 2.3a: Identify sites appropriate to re-zone for residential uses in industrial areas.
+Implementation Strategy 2.3a: Identify sites appropriate to re-zone for low- and medium-density residential uses in industrial areas.

 Implementation Steps: (1) Develop a housing needs analysis to identify the City's housing needs.
 (2) Based on the City's housing deficits, if any, identify undeveloped industrial land in areas compatible for development of the types of housing the City has deficits of.